Ryusai Shigeharu: Works

 In the Bunsei (文政) era (4/1818-12/1830), Shigeharu began working in various media including single-sheet prints, book illustration, theater billboards and programs, and paintings.
 His artistic output is generally dated to the period c.1820-1849, with the years 1829-1831 marking the peak of his work in ichimai-e (一枚絵) single-sheet print design.
 There are several blank periods in his career from which no or very few prints are known, including mid-1822 through mid-1825 and 1838.

+Among the highlights of this productive period was Nijūshidō no Uchi, an unusual series of twenty-four ōban prints published in 1829-1830, depicting Chinese legendary and historical figures whose spirit of self-sacrifice and filial devotion made them exemplary models of Confucian family and social values; the episodes are drawn from the Èrshísì Xiào, a classic text on Confucian filial piety compiled by Guo Jujing during the Yuan dynasty (1260–1368).
+Although surviving in few impressions, the existence of alternative editions with colour variations and worn blocks on some surviving impressions suggests the set was popular in its time.
+The series also predates the far better-known Morokoshi Nijūshi-kō by Kuniyoshi, published in 1848 by Daikokuya.

-From 1831 on, Shigeharu provided illustrations for a number of books including The Three Kingdoms of Actors' Customs Yakusha fūzoku sangokushi (役者風俗三国志).
+From 1831 on, Shigeharu provided illustrations for a number of books, including The Three Kingdoms of Actors' Customs Yakusha fūzoku sangokushi (役者風俗三国志).
 The work he did with his master, Shigenobu, on a book of fashionable patterns in courtesan clothing (Ryūko moyō chakui tayū no zu (竜虎紋様着衣太夫の図)) earned him particular acclaim.
 He also collaborated on book illustrations with the artists Gion Seitoku (祇園井特) and Mihata Jōryū (三畠上龍).

 He frequently worked in association with the Tenki (天喜) or Tenmaya Kihei (天満屋喜兵衛) publishing house.
-Operating under the firm name Kinkadō (金華堂), Tenki was active from 1816 into the 1850s.
+Operating under the firm name Kinkadō (金華堂), Tenki was active from 1816 into the early 1850s.

 Reputation

 Contemporary estimations of Shigeharu's work tend to be favourable.
 According to a compendium of Osaka gossip published in 1835, Shigeharu was "good at everything."
 A manuscript of artist biographies from the mid-1840s characterizes him as "better than the rest," and notes his professional status.
 Modern critics, however, have been less positive, describing him as "an indifferent artist".
-This notwithstanding, Shigeharu was, if not the only professional ukiyo-e artist working in Osaka in the late nineteenth-century, one of the very few on the amateur-dominated scene.
+This notwithstanding, Shigeharu was, if not the only professional ukiyo-e artist working in Osaka in the late nineteenth century, one of the very few on the amateur-dominated scene.